-Construction of the proposed project would be expected to have the potential to result in elevated noise levels at nearby receptors, and noise due to construction would at times be noticeable.
+Construction of the proposed project would be expected to result in elevated noise levels at nearby receptors, and noise due to construction would at times be noticeable.
 However, noise from construction would be intermittent and of limited duration, and total noise levels would be in the "marginally acceptable" or "marginally unacceptable" range.
-Consequently, noise associated with the construction of the proposed project would not have the potential to rise to the level of a significant adverse noise impact.
+Consequently, noise associated with the construction of the proposed project would not rise to the level of a significant adverse noise impact.
 In terms of vibration, construction of the proposed project would not have the potential to result in vibration at a level that could result in architectural or structural damage to adjacent buildings.
 In addition, construction would result in vibration at a level that would only have the potential to be noticeable or annoying for limited periods.
-Therefore, there would be no potential for significant adverse vibration impacts from the proposed project.
+Therefore, there would be no significant adverse vibration impacts from the proposed project.